Poufy/YDers/README.md

 - [x] Perform the form POST request from the front-end and send the info about the logged in user along with it

-- [ ] Prevent duplicate signups with the same email/username
+- [ ] Prevent duplicate signups with the same username

 - [ ] Add Multiple passport strategies (Facebook, Google)

 - [x] Consider the subject/day/time in the query

+- [ ] Cool looking 404 error page

 - [x] SIGNUP/LOGIN in order to submit the form